Inference in Linear Dyadic Data Models with Network Spillovers: Empirical Illustration: Legislative Voting in the European Parliament

 We follow \citet{Harmon_et_al-2019} in assuming that such seating arrangements are exogenously determined, i.e., the adjacency relation is exogenously formed.
 Their main specification is a linear model:

 The authors originally conducted inference using the estimator in \citet{Aronow_et_al-2015}, assuming that dyads $m = d(i,j)$ cannot be correlated with $m' = d(k,l)$ unless they share a common member (i.e., there is no correlation across errors if $i,j$ and $k,l$ do not include a common unit).
-We will now compare this approach to using the variance estimator introduced in Section \ref{sec:NetworkHACVarianceEstimation}, which allows the error terms to exhibit non-zero correlations as long as they are connected on the network over dyads represented by the adjacency relation of seating arrangements in Parliament.
-In this analysis, we use the rectangular kernel with the lag truncation equal the longest path in the constructed network.\footnote{This combination of the kernel density and the lag truncation enables us to accommodate all the possible correlations across connected dyads (i.e., pairs of MEPs).}
+We will now compare this approach to using the variance estimator introduced in Section \ref{subsec:NetworkHACVarianceEstimation}, which allows the error terms to exhibit non-zero correlations as long as they are connected on the network over dyads represented by the adjacency relation of seating arrangements in Parliament.
+In this analysis, we use the mean-shifted rectangular kernel with the lag truncation equal the longest path in the constructed network.
+This combination of the kernel density and the lag truncation enables us to accommodate all the possible correlations across connected dyads (i.e., pairs of MEPs), placing equal weight on each of them.
+This makes the comparisons across estimators more transparent.\footnote{In Appendix \ref{appndx:EmpiricalIllustration:FullResults}, we replicate this analysis with a different choice of kernel and setting the lag-truncation parameter following the criterion suggested above/in \citet{Kojevnikov_et_al-2021}.
+The results are very similar.}

 Inspired by \citet{Harmon_et_al-2019}, we consider three specifications: (I) a simple linear regression model as given in (\ref{eq:EmpiricalApplication:EmpiricalSetup}); (II) the model (\ref{eq:EmpiricalApplication:EmpiricalSetup}) augmented with a flexible set of other demographic variables;\footnote{Following \citet{Harmon_et_al-2019}, we include indicators whether country of origins, quality of education, freshman status and gender, respectively, are the same, as well as differences in ages and tenures.
 See the note below Table \ref{tbl:EmpiricalApplication:Results:MainAnalysis:StrasbourgTerm7} for details.} and (III) the model (\ref{eq:EmpiricalApplication:EmpiricalSetup}) with both a flexible set of other demographic variables and day-specific fixed effects.
 When fixed effects are present in their original estimation, we estimate a within-difference model via OLS.